nicholas-yjtang/interview/algorithms/virus/README.md

 cmake .\
 make

+## Running the application

-Running the application, the log4j.properties file should be in the folder (conf/log4j.properties), with the input as a text file, of the format\
+the log4j.properties file should be in the folder (conf/log4j.properties), with the input as a text file, of the format\
 row column\
 x x x x x\
 x x x x x